 - Fifth, Design Section

 Building effective collaboration requires time, trust building, respect, commitment, communication, and flexibility.
-Identification of appropriate partnerships/stakeholders is important in reference to resources, abilities, reputation, and willingness to coordinate services in order to provide exemplary services to applicants and consumers of the AIVRS project, and avoid the duplication of services.
+Identification of appropriate partnerships/stakeholders is important in reference to resources, abilities, reputation, and willingness to coordinate services to provide exemplary services to AIVRS applicants and consumers, and avoid duplication of services.

 If you plan to establish and use an advisory committee, identify individuals who possess the commitment, time and expertise to serve in an advising capacity.
 The objective of an advisory committee is to develop plans for the continual growth of the AIVRS project, as well as providing feedback for the improvement and expansion of VR services.
 The following is a list of projects and agencies to consider for AIVRS project partnerships/stakeholders.
 Toolkit-Federal